Skip to main content

 NCOA is supported in part by commissions earned from purchases made through shared affiliate links.
 Learn more.

-Simple to set up and use, Medical Alert is a great choice for first-time buyers.
+Simple to set up and use, Medical Alert is a good option for first-time buyers.

-At NCOA, we take the time to research, test, and recommend products that can help you live a healthier life.
+At NCOA, we take the time to research, test, and recommend products that aim to help you live a healthier life.
 We’ve spent more than 3,000 hours researching medical alert systems to give you the most accurate product reviews.
 To find the best medical alert systems, we:

 • Consulted with doctors and licensed adult caregivers who specialize in working with older adults